Skip to Content

 Main Content

 In August 2019, Google announced an eventual phase-out of third-party cookies from its Chrome browser.
 That announcement sent shockwaves through the advertising sector.
-The panic subsided, perhaps because of long delays; the latest announced ETA is the end of 2024.
+The panic subsided, perhaps because of long delays; then, on July 22, 2024, Google paused deprecation and appears to have abandoned ship for now.

-But it’s a matter of when, not if.
-A cookieless future is coming.
+However, in all likelihood, a cookieless future is still coming.
 Digital advertisers are – or should be – developing strategies and tactics to cope with that future.

 What Are Cookies?